 Why trying to be visible is hurting your business

-Watch the video below or scroll down to read more.
+Watch the video – or scroll down to read more.

 In the last six months, I’ve seen a LOT of people running visibility challenges and visibility courses.

 Do video.
 Go Live.
 Do Reels.
 Get out speaking or networking.
 Do a Challenge.
-BE SEEN!!!
+Be Seen.
+BE VISIBLE!!

-If this is you then I know that the whole idea of being visible can feel very uncomfortable.
-Whether you’re highly sensitive or an introvert, “trying to be visible isn’t really all that fun”.
+If this is you then the whole idea of “being visible” can feel very uncomfortable.
+Whether you’re highly sensitive or an introvert, “trying to be visible” isn’t really all that fun.
 Our natural instinct is to run and hide from the spotlight – that’s just the way we are wired.
-But despite that it’s easy to feel like you need to jump on the bandwagon because it seems like everybody is doing it – and then you beat yourself up and start wondering what’s wrong with you when you repeatedly fail to find your flow.
+But despite that it’s easy to feel like you need to jump on the bandwagon because it seems like everybody is doing it – and everywhere you turn you are told this is the only way your business is going to work.
+And then you beat yourself up and start wondering what’s wrong with you when you repeatedly fail to find your flow.

 For example, a client of mine was in a visibility challenge and had been challenged to create a video and share it on social media.
-She was almost sick with fear and anxiety with the idea that she “had” to do this thing.
-Luckily, she had the support of a wonderful community and they got behind her and encouraged her.
+She came to a call and shared that she was almost sick with fear and anxiety because she “had” to do this thing.
+Luckily, she had the support of a wonderful community inside the membership and they got behind her and encouraged her.
 She did go and create that video and of course there was a sense of achievement of having gone out of her comfort zone and got it done – but overall it was not a fun day for her.

 And I feel the same.

 The thing is, I’ve done enough to be visible that it’s worked for me so far.
-I write regular blog articles and record the occasional video (though I’d like to do more).
-I also run webinars and I used to do a lot of speaking engagements.
+I write regular blog articles and record the occasional video (though I could definitely do more).
+I also run webinars and I do a lot of speaking type things – mostly online these days.
 As a result I’ve been visible enough to make my business a success and give me a consistent 6 figure turnover for over a decade.
 But if I’m really honest with myself I also know that I’ve allowed this discomfort to hold me back from reaching even more people.

-Despite everything I had done, I still had a block to “being visible”, which I was aware of but wasn’t quite sure what it was or what to do about it.
+Despite everything I had done, I still had a block to “being visible”, which I was aware of but wasn’t quite sure what to do about it.